10 Snake Species Native To Zimbabwe

 Spotted Bush Snake Philothamnus semivariegatus

 One of Africa’s most widespread snakes.
 This is a nervous and alert snake with superb climbing abilities.
 Spotted tree snakes reach a record of 140.5cm, and appear in trees, rafters, and on brick walls alike.
-They have large eyes, which aren’t just cosmetic, but give them excellent vision.
+They have large eyes, which aren’t just cosmetic, but provide them with excellent vision.

-Spotted tree snakes (Philothamnus semivariegatus) aren’t territorial and will sometimes gather in the same tree.
+Spotted tree snakes (Philothamnus semivariegatus) aren’t territorial, and many individuals will sometimes gather in the same tree.
 They’re found across most of Zimbabwe, and indeed 60-70% of sub-Saharan Africa.
 This species is a juicy green, with round pupils surrounded by an orange iris.
-Spotted tree snakes look similar to boomslangs or even black mambas, but can be distinguished by black dots on their upper body.
-These black dots are particularly large as hatchlings, before gradually shrinking.
+Spotted tree snakes look similar to boomslangs or even black mambas, but can be distinguished by multiple black dots on their upper body.
+These black dots are particularly large as hatchlings, before gradually shrinking in adulthood.

-Though photographed in branches, Philothamnus semivariegatus isn’t a forest snake.
-They prefer mixed areas with tree clumps, such as savannahs, or cultivated human areas on the outskirts of forests.
-Their nemesis is the rock monitor, an absolute tank of a reptile, which eats them alive, swallowing by the tail.
+Though constantly photographed in branches, Philothamnus semivariegatus isn’t a true forest snake.
+They prefer mixed areas with various tree clumps, such as savannahs, or cultivated human areas on the outskirts of forests.
+Their nemesis in the wild is the rock monitor, an absolute tank of a reptile, which eats them alive, swallowing by the tail.

 7 Black file snake